rdavid-dev/lhp-ui/README.md

 - Go to the folder `cd lhp-ui`
 - Run `npm install` and `npm run dev`
 - Check your .env file and make sure your API is pointed on the correct url which is `localhost:5010`

+## NOTE
+UX are simplified on this project, so other I didn't use any packages such as.
+- VueSweetLoader
+- ProgressSpinnner
+- VeeValidate